HackerN64/F3DEX3/README.md

   and normals/lighting on the same mesh**, by encoding the normals in the unused 2 bytes of each vertex using the 5-6-5 bit encoding by HailToDodongo from [Tiny3D](https://github.com/HailToDodongo/tiny3d).
-Model-space precision of the normals is reduced, but this is rarely noticeable and there is barely any performance penalty compared to regular normals without vertex colors.
+Model-space precision of the normals is reduced, but this is rarely noticeable, and the performance is nearly identical to vanilla normals (without simultaneous vertex colors).
 - New geometry mode bit `G_AMBOCCLUSION` enables **ambient occlusion** for opaque materials.
 Paint the shadow map into the vertex alpha channel; separate factors (set with `SPAmbOcclusion`) control how much this affects the ambient